 YouTube and online resources are free.
 You can learn on your own time without giving up your job or time with friends and family.

-ConsPiecing together incomplete information and creating artwork with no feedback from a teacher or mentor can slow your process and lead to unsafe practices.
-And developing bad habits that are limit your potential and are difficult to correct later on.
+ConsPiecing together incomplete information and creating artwork with no feedback from a more experienced artist can slow your process and lead to unsafe practices.
+Developing bad habits that limit your potential as a tattoo artist can be difficult to correct later on.

 Total Approx. Cost

 4. Tattooing 101’s Artist Accelerator Course: $497 or $49/month

 The Artist Accelerator program was created to give tattoo artists a new option.
 Learn online at your own pace from professional tattoo artists all over the world.
 With an easy-to-follow, 9-step system, you can break down your tattooing education into bite-sized pieces that work with your schedule, and you can cut out the hours of searching through unhelpful information online.

 In addition to the online course, you’ll become part of the Tattooing 101 online community, a thriving mastermind group t where students support one another and receive feedback from tattooing instructors with years of industry experience

 You can go from beginner to professional tattoo artist in as little as 90 days.
 You’ll learn proper sanitation, tattooing fundamentals, advanced artistic design, and how to operate your tattooing business on your own time while receiving the support and feedback you need to succeed.
 We also get students jobs without studio partners program.

 ConsWith an online course, you will need to be self-motivated in order to complete the modules and develop as a tattoo artist.